moyer/moyer.github.com/_posts/2014-04-22-limits-of-libertarianism-responses.md

 Either way, it's not some crazy, bizarre assertion I'm pulling out of my ass.

 **Are you and [Cathy Reisenwitz](https://twitter.com/CathyReisenwitz) going to have babies?**
-No, not until the Ministry of Reproduction tells instructs us to do so for the good of the social order.
+No, not until the Ministry of Reproduction instructs us to do so for the good of the social order.
 That's how human flourishing works.
 Also, try to be less of a dick.

 **Do you want people enforcing what other people should believe or value?**
 No, but I'm fine with people persuading, criticizing, shaming, and ostracizing people who believe and value bad things.
 And no, "bad" doesn't have to be subjective.